 The Threat is a Force of Nature

 If the cyber-security threat is something that cannot be solved in the foreseeable future, organizations will need to rethink how they approach “security” throughout their operations.
-Luckily, one approach is an approach that is known to work in the industry – ensuring cybersecurity in the same way one would insure against natural disaster.
-If we look at cyber-security as a force of nature, options and approaches to mirage risk can be used to mitigate the cyber-criminal threat.
+Luckily, one approach is an approach that is known to work in the industry – ensuring cyber security in the same way one would insure against natural disaster.
+If we look at cyber-security as a force of nature, options and approaches to mitigate risk can be used to mitigate the cyber-criminal threat.
 Like a hurricane, tornado, earthquake, or flood, cyber-security is not a matter of if, but when.
 The risk is something that is a well-known business risk that will impact the company at some time.
 The first thing that companies do to mitigate the “force of nature” risk is to buy insurance against that risk.
 The company would sit down with several insurance companies and compare options that would cover the risk if a force of nature event impacting their operations.

 We do have an emerging cyber-security insurance offering in many parts of the world.
 These insurance companies would have an assessor who would review the organization for the potential “cyber-risk” and apply a premium appropriate to that risk.
 The initial premium would be steep.
 How do you reduce the premium?
 Use the insurance company’s checklist of actions that they deem would mitigate the risk.
-Checklists and “compliance list” are a well-used tools that are designed to reduce the risk and reduce the premium cost to mitigate that risk.
+Checklists and “compliance list” are well-used tools that are designed to reduce the risk and reduce the premium cost to mitigate that risk.
 In some ways, insuring against natural disasters have a well-defined approach on the return on investment for each item on the “checklists.”
 If it reduces the premium, then it is worth the investment.
 (Note the impact of cyber-insurance would be a future post).

 Concentrate on the Real Threat